abaz1d/Challenge-Other-Language/README.md

-# Challenge-TypeScript
+# Challenge-Other-Language
-trying to do the challenge again in RUBICAMP but using typescript
+trying to do the challenge again in RUBICAMP but using other language.